Saturday Night Live: International versions

 In 2013, the Russian channel NTV aired the SNL adaptation entitled Суббота. Вечер. Шоу (Saturday.
 Evening.
 Show) and produced by Endemol's Weit Media.
 Unlike other international versions, it was not broadcast live.
 Due to low ratings and negative reviews, the third episode was pulled from the schedule.
 The remaining six episodes eventually aired in January 2014, but without any announcements and under a different title: Сегодня. Вечер. Шоу (Today.
 Evening.
 Show).
 Reruns of the adaptation were aired at night on NTV throughout the first half of 2015.

 In 2014, two ninety-minute specials were broadcast in French on Télé-Québec in the Canadian province of Quebec under the title SNL Québec; the specials were broadcast on February 8 and March 22, 2014.
 Hosted by Louis-José Houde and Stéphane Rousseau, it is the same format and length as the original SNL series.
 Certain sketches from the original program, such as Debbie Downer and Schweddy Balls, were adapted into French, while other sketches were original material written directly for the Quebec series.
 On May 13, 2014, SNL Quebec was renewed for another eight episodes to be broadcast monthly over the 2014–15 season ending with a "Best of" compilation.
 Télé-Québec announced in May 2015 the series would not be renewed due to funding cutbacks, and Ici Radio-Canada Télé subsequently signed the show's production team and cast to produce a new series, Le nouveau show, for that network.

 The French channel M6 launched the pilot episode of its SNL adaptation, Le Saturday Night Live, in January 2017.

 The Polish division of Showmax video-on-demand streaming service launched the first season of its SNL adaptation, SNL Polska on December 2, 2017.
 The show received mixed reviews, however improving by the end of the series.
 Following the first series, a stand-alone "Weekend Update" was introduced in autumn 2018.
 In December 2018, Showmax announced the closure of its Polish branch, effectively cancelling the show.

 On December 10, 2021, Deadline reported that Sky One was working on a British version of Saturday Night Live.
-After the shutdown of Sky One, it was announced that the UK version is official and it will premiere on Sky Max and the streaming service NOW, which will be executive produced by the U.S. version creator Lorne Michaels.
-It is set to debut sometime in 2026.
+In 2025, it was announced that the UK version had been ordered to series for a 2026 release, with Lorne Michaels producing.
+It premiered on the relaunched Sky One channel and the streaming service NOW on March 21, 2026.